-- (3) Any written transcript produced from an electronic recording is to be filed with the Clerk of the Court unless the court orders otherwise or a rule of court provides otherwise.
-It is the responsibility of the individual creating the transcript and/or the requesting party to ensure the transcript is timely filed with the Clerk of the Court. - (4) All persons transcribing digital recordings shall certify the transcript as a true and accurate text of the digital recording of the proceeding.
+(7) All persons transcribing digital recordings shall certify the transcript as a true and accurate text of the digital recording of the proceeding.
 All court personnel providing a copy of the original recording on electronic medium to any party, shall certify the copy to be true and accurate.
-If any dispute arises as to whether the transcript accurately reflects the electronic and digital recording, the attorneys and/or parties shall bring the matter to the attention of the presiding judge.
+If any dispute arises as to whether the transcript accurately reflects the electronic and digital recording, the attorneys and/or parties shall first attempt to resolve the matter with the Director/Manager of CRS or designee.
+If the attorneys and/or parties are not able to resolve the matter with the Director/Manager of CRS, then the matter shall be resolved by the presiding judge.

-(C) If the electronic recording requested pertains to a proceeding that is confidential and exempt from public access pursuant to law or rule of court, and the person requesting the transcript or digital recording is not an attorney of record, party to the case, or court staff in the performance of his or her duties, the requesting party must secure an order granting the request for the digital recording of the proceeding from the presiding judge.
+(D) If the electronic recording requested pertains to a proceeding that is confidential and exempt from public access pursuant to law or rule of court, and the person requesting the transcript or digital recording is not an attorney of record, party to the case, or court staff in the performance of his or her duties, the requesting party must first secure an order from the presiding judge permitting the production and dissemination of the transcript or electronic recording.

-(D) Transcription Costs for Electronic, Digital, or Video Proceedings by CRS.
+(E) Transcription Costs for Electronic, Digital, or Video Proceedings by CRS.
 The following provisions apply if CRS is directed to prepare a transcript from an electronic recording of a proceeding covered by CRS.